ocupop/refed-website/src/_articles/great-minds-think-differently-diverse-group-at-innovator-workshop-accelerates-food-waste-solutions.md

 [PHOTO]

 This workshop also demonstrated that curated connections multiply collective impact.
 Group discussions are valuable, but hand-selected pairings can accelerate specific projects and partnerships.
 This was exemplified during the workshop’s “speed-dating” session, when ReFED matched innovators with funders and food businesses to pitch their solutions and receive detailed advice.

+[PHOTO]

+### Duplication Persists Across the Solution Spectrum

+Though the workshop convened innovators from across the U.S., mission and solutions model overlap was common, particularly in the food recovery sector.
+While a degree of duplication is inevitable given the place-based nature of food recovery, there’s ample opportunity for future consolidation or partnerships within the sector.